Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication: Abstract

 \section{Abstract}

 For a wide range of envisioned \gls{isac} use cases, it is necessary to incorporate tracking techniques into cellular communication systems.
-While numerous multi-object tracking algorithms exist, they have not yet been applied to real-world \gls{isac}, with its challenges such as clutter and non-optimal hardware.
-In this work, we showcase multi-object tracking based on the \gls{phd} filter in the range and Doppler speed domain.
-The measurements are taken with a 5G compliant \gls{isac} proof-of-concept in a real factory environment, where the pedestrian-like objects are generated by a \acrshort{radar} object emulator.
+While numerous \gls{mtt} algorithms exist, they have not yet been applied to real-world \gls{isac}, with its challenges such as clutter and non-optimal hardware with design emphasis on communication instead of sensing.
+In this work, we showcase \gls{mtt} based on the \gls{phd} filter in the range and radial speed domain.
+The measurements are taken with a 5G compliant \gls{isac} proof-of-concept in a real factory environment, where the pedestrian-like targets are generated by a \acrshort{radar} target emulator.
 We detail the complete pipeline, from measurement acquisition to evaluation, with a focus on the post-processing of the raw captured data and the tracking itself.
-Our end-to-end evaluation and comparison to simulations show good multi-object tracking performance with mean absolute error \textless \qty{1.5}{\meter} and detection rates \textgreater \qty{91}{\percent} for realistic but challenging scenarios.
+Our end-to-end evaluation and comparison to simulations show good \gls{mtt} performance with mean absolute ranging error \textless\,1.5\,m and detection rates \textgreater\,91\% for realistic but challenging scenarios.

+\blfootnote{This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}

 \acresetall